-All graduate students, members of the division, currently enrolled in a graduate program (at the application deadline October 1st) and pursuing research on the chemical nature of cellulose, paper, textiles and other renewable materials are eligible.
+All graduate students who are members of the division, enrolled in school during the spring semester prior to the application deadline (at the application deadline July 1st), and pursuing research on the chemical nature of cellulose, paper, textiles and other renewable materials are eligible.

 The application package for the Graduate Student Award consists of: